Deltares/hydromt/docs/dev/migrating-to-v1.rst

 | model_root     | A reference to the model root which can be used for permissions checking and determining IO paths | self.model_root.path                     |
 +----------------+---------------------------------------------------------------------------------------------------+------------------------------------------+

 As briefly mentioned in the table above, your component will be able to retrieve other components in the model through the reference it recieves.
-Note that this makes it impractical if not impossible to use components outside of the model they are assigned to.
+Note that this makes it impractical if not impossible to use components outside the model they are assigned to.

 **Manipulating Components**

-components can be added to a `Model` object by using the `model.add_component` function.
+Components can be added to a `Model` object by using the `model.add_component` function.
 This function takes the name of the component, and the TYPE (not an instance) of the component as argument.
 You should be able to retrieve the relevant type by accessing the `PLUGINS` object in core.
-When these components are added, they are uninitialised (i.e. empty).
-You can poulate them by calling functions such as `create` or `read` from the yaml interface or any other means through the interactive Python API.
+When these components are added, they are uninitialized (i.e. empty).
+You can populate them by calling functions such as `create` or `read` from the yaml interface or any other means through the interactive Python API.

 Once a component has been added, any component (or other object or scope that has access to the model class) can retrieve necessary components by using the
 `model.get_component` function which takes the name of the desired component and the TYPE of the component you wish to retrieve.
 At this point you can do